ZerothAngel/FtDScripts/main/airplane.md

 Inside `WaypointMoveConfig`:

- 1. Set both `MaxDistance` and `ApproachDistance` to larger distances, something like 500-1000 depending on the speed of your plane.
+ 1. Set both `MaxWanderDistance` and `MaxFormationDistance` to larger distances, something like 500-1000 depending on the speed of your plane.
 This ensures it drops down to minimum speed sooner.
  2. Set `MinimumSpeed` to some number.
 This is in meters per second.
 It's the speed of the plane while it loiters out-of-combat or in fleet formation.
  3. Set `StopOnStationaryWaypoint` to `false`.